 Payment gateways act as a window between the e-commerce website/application and the bank.
 They ensure that the transaction occurs in a secured form by encrypting customer details.
 They make the whole online shopping experience smooth and hassle-free and free us from the stress of online frauds.

 With the payment gateways being so important, as they carry a lot of personal information, they must function well and do not fail at any cost.

 Therefore, it is important that the payment gateway goes through various testing phases before we associate it with any site.

 - Functional Testing – This form of testing ensures that the gateway is fully functional with all its features working as specified.
-This helps in verifying that the application page and the gateway, both are behaving in the way they are supposed to.
+This helps in verifying that the application page and the gateway, both are behaving in the correct manner.

 - Performance Testing – This is for ensuring that no matter what number of customers are using the gateway, it should not affect its functioning.

-- Security – The gateway must go through a secured page and all the data should be encrypted as it contains sensitive information.
+- Security – The gateway must go through a secure page and all the data should be encrypted as it contains sensitive information.
 There should be a deep security check before enabling any gateway.

 Below are different test cases for each testing phase, created for a fault-free, fully functional payment gateway.